MicrosoftDocs/dynamics-365-ai/ai-docs/customer-insights/pm-data-manager.md

 Connecting to your data sources is the first step towards unlocking one of the unique promises behind Customer Insights - consolidating and reconciling data on your customers from multiple sources that once were disparate and conflicting.

-In the [Data Sources](pm-data-sources.md) and [Common Connectors Guidance](pm-common-connectors.md) topics, you will learn how to complete the mandatory data ingestion process via the **Data Sources** page (accessible via a corresponding tab on the left-side menu).
+In the [Data sources](pm-data-sources.md) and [Common connectors guidance](pm-common-connectors.md) topics, you will learn how to complete the mandatory data ingestion process via the **Data Sources** page (accessible via a corresponding tab on the left-side menu).

 **Note**: At this point on-premises data sources are not supported in Customer Insights.